aws/aws-iot-device-sdk-js-v2/samples/README.md

 ```sh
 npm install
 ```
-And then can be run using the command:
+And then run using the command:
 ```sh
 node dist/index.js <arguments>
 ```